aucloud/terraform-vcd-vm-deploy/README.md

 In order to conduct local development and testing (e.g. running `terraform plan` a subset of the secrets will need to be made available to that development environment.

 Users should aim to conduct the majority of dev via github actions workflows, rather than local development.
-### S3 access for state storage
+### object storage
-In order to use s3 for the backend the s3 credentials as environmental variables:
+In order to use s3 (aucloud StaaS) for the backend, credentials referenced by environmental variables:
+Please note this is using aucloud StaaS.

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`